chadlung/pywebhooks/README.rst

 Non-Quickstart
 ^^^^^^^^^^^^^^

-If you don't use the quick start mentioned above:
+If you did't use the quick start mentioned above:

-Once you have Redis and RethinkDB setup you can initialize the database and admin accounts by running the following:
+Once you have Redis and RethinkDB setup and running you can initialize the database and admin accounts by running the following:

 ::